-PROPOSAL NO. 3 RATIFICATION OF THE SELECTION OF INDEPENDENT AUDITORS
+PROPOSAL NO. 3

+RATIFICATION OF THE SELECTION OF REGISTERED INDEPENDENT ACCOUNTANTS

-It is the practice of the board of directors to designate the accounting firm that will serve as our independent auditors.
-The audit committee has recommended that Ernst & Young LLP be selected to audit our financial statements for the fiscal year ending June 30, 2003 and the board of directors has approved the selection of Ernst & Young LLP.
+It is the practice of the Board of Directors to designate the accounting firm that will serve as our registered independent accountants.
+The Audit Committee has recommended that Ernst & Young LLP be selected to audit our financial statements for the fiscal year ending June 30, 2005 and the Board of Directors has approved the selection of Ernst & Young LLP.
 Ernst & Young LLP has audited our financial statements since 1994.

-The audit committee reviews and approves the audit and non-audit services to be provided by our independent auditors during the year, considers the effect that performing those services might have on auditor independence and approves management's engagement of our independent auditors to perform those services.
+The Audit Committee reviews and approves the audit and non-audit services to be provided by our registered independent accountants during the year, considers the effect that performing those services might have on audit independence and approves management's engagement of our registered independent accountants to perform those services.